borglab/gtsam-project-python/TUTORIAL.md

 # Compiling

 To compile and wrap the code, the familiar CMake process is followed.
-We create a build directory and run `cmake` and `make`
+Starting from the directory where the `setup.py` file is located, we create a build directory and run `cmake` and `make`.

 ```sh
 mkdir build && cd build